 A few trail tips when using girls backpacks:

 And a few more trail tips for hiking with kids right here!

 Before you go...

 Thanks for getting the next generation out on the trail!

 Best wishes for picking girls backpacks that gets your female pups into the hiking pack with ease and comfort.

-If you purchase your girls backpacks from the links on this page, you keep the Hiking For Her hiking tips free and available to all - without costing yourself one extra dime.
+If you purchase gear using the links on this page, you keep the Hiking For Her hiking tips free and available to all - without costing yourself one extra dime.